7 minutes to read

 - Reply To (optional): This field is not required, but it makes responding to submissions more convenient.
 The sender’s email can be added here so that you can simply click the “Reply” button in your email client if you want to respond to the submission.

 Testing the email notification is an important step to ensure that you receive the notification correctly when a new submission is made.
-It is recommended to test the email by submitting a test form submission and verifying that the notification email is received with the correct information.
+It is recommended to test the email by submitting a test form and verifying that the notification email is received with the correct information.

 This was a basic workflow to filter spam with OOPSpam in your HubSpot forms using Zapier.
 You can also use other platforms to automate the process.
 Plus, you can add extra steps and conditions to make it more complex, such as sending an automated email response to the visitor confirming successful submission after the spam check or storing submissions in Google Sheets instead of sending an email.